nishantgoyal01/customer_behavior_analysis/README.md

 ### 📊 Key Results / Insights

--Identified major trends and patterns in the dataset
+- Identified major trends and patterns in the dataset
--Highlighted top KPIs (e.g., sales growth, customer segments, product performance)
+- Highlighted top KPIs (e.g., sales growth, customer segments, product performance)
--Detected bottlenecks, anomalies, or improvement opportunities
+- Detected bottlenecks, anomalies, or improvement opportunities
--Created a visual analytics dashboard to support decision-making
+- Created a visual analytics dashboard to support decision-making

 ### ▶️ How to Run This Project
 **1. Clone the repository**